jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 #.
 Using the new instructions, calculate and output the result of ``55 + 66``,  ``55 - 50``, and ``66 - 55``

+    * This must be done in a single program
     * Use the modified "4-ESAP.dig" file from the previous question for running the program
     * Write the machine code program in the provided "5-arithmetic_big.hex" file